 Bitcoin, and all the other crypto-currencies, are incredibly proficient privacy-enhancement tools.
 It’s a really interesting development in technology, primarily because it is so new.
-It’s something that the average citizen has no idea on how it works.
-Something that is “foreign” to many who first begin reading up on it.
+It’s something that the average citizen does not know how it works.
+Something that is “foreign” to many who first read up on it.

 Likewise, with this central power came a lot of modern pains.
 Cash could usually not be traced, but in some instances it still can find its way back a lot of hands (if the Secret Service desires it).

 Credit cards and banking cards are a whole different beast.
 They can trace back everything.

 Consider this from the article: